gh0stsrc/.nvim/README.md

 - [rcarriga/nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)
   - `dapui` is a User Interface (UI) for nvim-dap which provides a good out of the box configuration.
+  - <code style="color : red"><b>Dependencies</b></code>
+    - `neodev`
+    - `codicons`
+    - <code style="color : red">Patched Codicons Font; PLEASE REFER TO [REFERENCES SECTION](#references)TO SEE HOW TO PATCH THIS FONT</code>

 - [leoluz/nvim-dap-go](https://github.com/leoluz/nvim-dap-go)
   - `nvim-dap-go` is an extension for nvim-dap providing configurations for launching go debugger (delve) and debugging individual tests.

 - [folke/neodev.nvim](https://github.com/folke/neodev.nvim)
-  - `folke/neodev` setup for init.lua and plugin development with full signature help, docs and completion for the nvim lua API.
+  - `neodev` setup for init.lua and plugin development with full signature help, docs and completion for the nvim lua API.
-  - It is highly recommended to use neodev.nvim to enable type checking for nvim-dap-ui to get type checking,   documentation and autocompletion for all API functions.
+  - It is highly recommended to use neodev to enable type checking for nvim-dap-ui to get type checking, documentation and autocompletion for all API functions.

 - [mortepau/codicons.nvim](https://github.com/mortepau/codicons.nvim)
   - `codicons` is a small library containing the codicons from VS Code and some functions to simplify the usage of them.
-  - <code style="color : red"><b>IMPORTANT</b></code>
-    - <code style="color : red">codicons is a dependency of dapui, which leverages codicons as part of the UI's debugger pane; PLEASE REFER TO [REFERENCES SECTION](#references) FOR HOW TO PATCH THIS FONT</code>

 - [VonHeikemen/lsp-zero.nvim](https://github.com/VonHeikemen/lsp-zero.nvim)
   - `lsp-zero.nvim` is a collection of functions that will help you setup Neovim's LSP client, so you can get IDE-like features with minimum effort.
   - out of the box it will help you integrate nvim-cmp (an autocompletion plugin) and nvim-lspconfig (a collection of configurations for various LSP servers).